 - Large mixing bowl

-- Oil soluble food colouring and/or glitter (optional – and no longer edible with glitter).
-You can see from my photos that I accidentally used water soluble blue food colouring by mistake.
+- Oil-soluble food colouring and/or glitter (optional – and no longer edible with glitter).
+You can see from my photos that I accidentally used water-soluble blue food colouring by mistake.
 I ended up leaving it as it looked really pretty when the kids mixed the different colours.
 Alternatively, you can use regular food colouring and add it to one or two tablespoons of water to spread it more evenly into the flour.

 For this edible homemade cloud dough recipe, there is a ratio of about 8 to 1.
 For every 1 cup of oil, you will need 8 cups of flour.
 If you find that it is a bit gloopy, you will need to add some more flour.
 On the other hand, if it doesn’t stick together at all, you will need to slowly add some more oil.